Sustainable lithium extraction: Taupō's economic future?

 The company extracts the fluid from underground, separates the minerals from the water and then returns the fluid back - sometimes even using waste fluid from the geothermal power plant.
 Worth says they only emit about 200kg of carbon dioxide per tonne of silica.

-"We are the first company on the planet to get colloidal silica out of geothermal fluid at scale," Worth says.
+"We are the first company on the planet to get colloidal silica out of geothermal fluid at scale," Worth said.

 The company is using a similar process for lithium and will complete a life cycle assessment of the mineral's carbon footprint soon.